 The forecast process

-As soon as the Chancellor of the Exchequer sits down after delivering his Budget or Autumn Statement to Parliament, the OBR publishes a forecast for the economy and the public finances that incorporates the impact of the policy decisions he has just announced.
+As soon as the Chancellor of the Exchequer sits down after delivering his Budget or Spring Statement to Parliament, the OBR publishes a forecast for the economy and the public finances that incorporates the impact of the policy decisions he has just announced.
 This appears in our Economic and fiscal outlook publication.

 The publication of the EFO marks the culmination of a lengthy process of forecast preparation and policy scrutiny in the run-up to the statement.
 The main steps are as follows:

-- The Charter for Budget Responsibility requires the Chancellor, under normal circumstances, to give the OBR at least 10 weeks’ notice of a Budget or an Autumn Statement.
+- The Charter for Budget Responsibility requires the Chancellor, under normal circumstances, to give the OBR at least 10 weeks’ notice of a Budget or a Spring Statement.
 Once the date is set, the OBR and the Treasury agree a timetable according to which we will exchange the information necessary for the OBR to produce the economic and fiscal forecasts and for the Treasury to produce its ‘scorecard’ of costings for the policy measures he will announce.

 - The OBR begins by preparing a first-round ‘pre-measures’ economic forecast, drawing on data released since the previous forecast and some preliminary judgements on the outlook for the economy.
 Using determinants derived from this forecast (such as the outlook for wages, profits, consumer spending, unemployment and inflation), the OBR then commissions forecasts for each individual tax and spending stream from HM Revenue and Customs, the Department for Work and Pensions and other government departments and agencies.
 We then collate these individual forecasts and use them to generate aggregate forecasts for spending and receipts and for the various measures of public sector borrowing and debt.